 This Week at a Glance:

-A partial winter shutdown of work may begin on Friday, December 9, with primary work resuming in March.
+A partial winter shutdown has been extended to late January due to favorable working conditions.
+Primary work will resume in March.
 Road closures and traffic control devices will remain in place throughout the winter, along with occasional work being conducted within specified project areas.
 A Public Information Meeting will be held at 5:30 PM on March 6th at the Buena Vista Community Center, with representatives from the Colorado Department of Transportation (CDOT) and A&S Construction discussing the 2017 project work with the public.

 Businesses along US 24 have maintained normal hours, but the regular driving pattern for accessing them has changed.
 Flaggers are helping traffic crossing US 24 at non-signalized intersections.